Hotel Turkey

 The Hotel Turkey is a historic hotel located in Turkey, Texas, United States that originally opened in 1927.
 The building was added to the National Register of Historic Places on October 24, 1991.

-The two-story reddish-brown brick prairie school designed structure was built by H. B. Jordan to take advantage of the extension of the Fort Worth and Denver South Plains Railway to the town of Turkey.
-On June 12, 1927 the building was partially complete when a tornado leveled it.
+The two-story reddish-brown brick Prairie School designed structure was built by H. B. Jordan to take advantage of the extension of the Fort Worth and Denver South Plains Railway to the town of Turkey.
+On June 12, 1927, the building was partially complete when a tornado leveled it.
 Construction resumed shortly thereafter, and Hotel Turkey opened for business in November 1927.

-The hotel was located just three blocks from the train depot and provided a meeting room to the traveling salesmen of the day to display their wares to the townspeople.
+The hotel was located three blocks from the train depot and provided a meeting room to the traveling salesmen of the day to display their wares to the townspeople.
 The hotel also became a social center for the community as dances, banquets, and meetings of social and civic organizations took place in the dining room and lobby.